Zbigniew-Kupiec/myapps/README.md

 - **this is the Polish version**
 ---
 - addons - available soon January 2022
   - choice color design menu and textarea - @ (at) work
-  - ???? no ideas // soon January 2022 or February 2022
-  - ???? no ideas // soon January 2022 or February 2022
 ---